fair-workflows/nanopub/README.md

 my_assertion = Graph()
 my_assertion.add( (URIRef('www.example.org/timbernerslee'), RDF.type, FOAF.Person) )

-# Make a Nanopub object with this assertion
+# Make a Publication object with this assertion
-nanopub = Nanopub.from_assertion(assertion_rdf=my_assertion)
+publication = Publication.from_assertion(assertion_rdf=my_assertion)

-# Publish the Nanopub object.
+# Publish the Publication object.
 The URI at which it is published is returned.
-publication_info = client.publish(nanopub)
+publication_info = client.publish(publication)
 print(publication_info)
 ```